-In some industries I'd say, "if you're a little low on funds but have plenty of time on your hands and have the interest, then sure, give it a go".
+In some industries I'd say, "if you're a little low on funds but have plenty of time on your hands and have the interest, then sure, give it ago".

-But financial services isn't one of those industries.
+But mortgage broking isn't one of those industries.